 When a science story, or a story with elements of science to it, hits the headlines the SMC sets about encouraging leading scientific experts in relevant fields to drop what they're doing, engage with the story, and offer evidence-based comments.
 The SMC then makes these experts and their comments available to journalists at all major UK news outlets, who can follow up with further queries or interview requests.
 This activity helps to inject accurate information and valuable context from experts into rapidly-developing news stories, which in turn reduces the likelihood of inaccurate speculation which may mislead or alarm the public.
 Rapid Reactions therefore satisfy both journalists' desire for credible experts and appropriate information, and ensure the public are hearing from the best experts at the time when it is most critical.
-Examples of Rapid Reactions include stories like; the news that a scientist in China claimed to have created two genome edited babies, the Genoa bridge collapse, the Notre Dame fire, drones closing UK airports, the rescheduling of cannabis products, the World Health Organisation global measles figures, earth tremors near a fracking site, and the moorland wildfires.
+Examples of Rapid Reactions include stories like; the Whaley Bridge dam collapse, the European heat waves and record breaking temperatures, listeria outbreaks in hospital patients and the major UK power cut.
+On COVID-19, some examples include; the first case reported outside of China, the first UK case, the first UK death, the declaration of a Public Health Emergency of International Concern (PHEIC) by the World Health Organisation, and the announcement of the UK lockdown.